There are currently three non-residential colleges at Monash Uni’s Caulfield Campus, each named after a constellation.

 Auriga translates to ‘the charioteer’, and is represented by a man riding a chariot.
 Auriga College’s motto is ‘I shall find or make a path,’ and with your fellow Aurigans you will find the determination to pursue your goals.
 Chariots are often thought to be symbols of power and glory.

 Although they are the youngest college, Auriga already have glory to their name.
-They won the Caulfield College Cup in 2016, and hope to continue their winning streak in 2017.
+They won the Caulfield College Cup in 2016, and hope to start a new winning streak in 2018.